MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-app-submissions.md

 | packageRolloutPercentage    | float    |  The percentage of users who will receive the packages in the gradual rollout.    |
 | packageRolloutStatus    |  string   |  One of the following strings that indicates the status of the gradual package rollout: <ul><li>PackageRolloutNotStarted</li><li>PackageRolloutInProgress</li><li>PackageRolloutComplete</li><li>PackageRolloutStopped</li></ul>  |
 | fallbackSubmissionId    |  string   |  The ID of the submission that will be received by customers who do not get the gradual rollout packages.   |

+>**Note**&nbsp;&nbsp;The *packageRolloutStatus* and *fallbackSubmissionId* values are assigned by Dev Center, and are not intended to be set by the developer.
+If you include these values in a request body, these values will be ignored.

 <span/>